Home

 A laboratory-based introduction to experimental methods used for electrophysiological studies of the central nervous system.
 Through the term, students investigate the physiological response properties of neurons in vertebrate and invertebrate brains, using extra- and intracellular recording techniques.
 Students are instructed in all aspects of experimental procedures, including proper surgical techniques, electrode fabrication, and data analysis.
 The class also includes a brain dissection and independent student projects that utilize modern digital neuroscience resources.

-Instructors: Hong, Wagenaar
+Instructors: Oka, Wagenaar

-Instructors: Hong, Wagenaar
+Instructors: Oka, Wagenaar

 NB/Bi/CNS 163.
 The Biological Basis of Neural Disorders.